Ilariu Dobridor: Early life and PNȚ recruitment

 During the interwar, Dobridor was a prolific journalist.
 By autumn 1929, he was affiliated with Gh. Șt.
 Cazacu's review, Orizonturi Noi.
 Together with colleagues such as Cazacu, George Murnu, Pan M. Vizirescu, and Radu Gyr, he paid a visit to their literary idol, George Bacovia, who received them at his home in Cotroceni.
 In January 1931, Dobridor had agreed to join literary critic Octav Șuluțiu in publishing a magazine whose writers were only to be identified by numbers (Dobridor was "Number 5").
 The project fell apart when other colleagues, primarily including Constantin Noica ("Number 4"), issued objections to the format.
 Under his main adoptive name, but also as "Ilie Constantin" and "N. D. Tomcea", Cioroianu-Dobridor was regularly published by magazines such as Arghezi's own Bilete de Papagal, and also by Reporter, Excelsior, Herald, and Datina.
 He was co-opted as one of the core writers at Sandu Tudor's Floarea de Foc magazine (1932–1933), representing the group's right-wing (somewhat opposed to leftist colleagues such as Ghiță Ionescu, Alexandru Robot, and Alexandru Sahia).
 Occasional works saw print in Azi, Convorbiri Literare, Facla, Familia, Revista Fundațiilor Regale, Tribuna, Viața Romînească, Universul Literar, and Secolul.

-In 1934, Dobridor was affiliated with the National Peasants' Party (PNȚ), editing its national daily, Dreptatea; his first volume, Versuri ("Verse"), appeared that same year in Craiova, within the Pământ și Suflet Oltenesc series (put out by Constantin S. Nicolăescu-Plopșor).
+In 1934, Dobridor was affiliated with the National Peasants' Party (PNȚ), editing its national daily, Dreptatea; during his first months there, he engaged in a publicized and violent polemic with various figures of the intellectual youh, targeting in particular Petru Comarnescu and Zaharia Stancu.
+His first volume, Versuri ("Verse"), appeared that same year in Craiova, within the Pământ și Suflet Oltenesc series (put out by Constantin S. Nicolăescu-Plopșor).
 Floarea de Focs Robot gave him encouragement, describing him as an Arghezian poet (albeit one in a "traditional line").
 Robot praised Dobridor's "clear, perfect poetry" of "interplanetary and cosmic inspiration", but suggested that he still needed to find his own voice.
 In early 1935, Gând Românesc paper hosted Dobridor's thoughts on "treason by the intellectuals".
 In this text, he identified the establishment intellectuals as heirs to the predatory boyardom, and castigated elites for their traditional xenophilia, noting that the common folk had always been subverted by its supposed caretakers.